GlossProject/docs/examples.rst

 Adding Custom CSS
 ------------------------

-Some times there is a need to override styles in place.
-It is always recommended that this be done within your HTML layout however there are sometimes mitigating circumstances that prevent this.
-When faced with the need to quickly add CSS you can make use of Gloss's `custom-css.xml` file.
+If you need to add style related customizations make use of Gloss's `custom-css.xml` file.
+Styles in `custom-css.xml` are given priority over styles provided by either the layout (theme) or the source content.

+To use it, go to the theming-controlpanel and select `modify theme`.
+Then look for the `custom-css.xml` file.